hihisiv/hihisiv.github.io/documentation.md

 --->
 ### Ontology terms

 By integrating ontology terms with the experimental information, our approach provided a comprehensive understanding of the underlying biological contexts and enriched the dataset's metadata with valuable semantic annotations.
-In the 'Ontology term' mode the example below shows the experiment associated with the term `Encephalitis` (project GSE13824).
+In the 'Ontology te´rm' mode the example below shows the experiment associated with the term `Encephalitis` (project GSE13824).